-You will need to be able to work on many different projects at once and have good listening skills, be able to offer support and practical advice to different people.
+As a support worker, you must be able to work on different projects and need good listening skills, offering support and practical advice to those in need.

-Support worker salaries are around £18,000 a year.
-If you have experience at this job then your earning will go up to £35,000 a year.
+Support worker salaries yearly are around £18,000.
+People with relevant previous experience can earn up to £35,000 a year.

-If you are looking for advice on writing a cover letter to support your application, please see the below example:
+If you seek advice on writing a cover letter for a support worker in Tier 2 Sponsor List companies, please see the example below.

 1, My House

-I would like to apply for the role of Support Worker which I have seen advertised in (where) and (when).
+I want to apply for the support worker role I saw advertised in (where) and (date).

-I have had previous experience working in a support role helping young children with learning difficulties.
-I have given up some of my time on a voluntary basis to do this and enjoy being able to provide help and support to the people who most need it.
+I have previous experience working in a support role, helping young children with learning difficulties.
+I had voluntarily given some time to do this and enjoy providing help and support to people who need it most.

-I am organised, thorough and dedicated to my work, I have a strong personality and am able to deal with most difficult situations as they arise.
-I am happy to do whatever training I need to do to ensure that I have the relevant experience to do my role effectively.
+I am organised, thorough and dedicated in my work; I have a strong personality and can deal with most difficult situations as they arise.
+I am happy to undertake whatever training I need to ensure I have the relevant skills to do my role effectively.

 Thank you for your time.